FIRE Spreadsheet with a Free Subscription to theFIway

 Consulting with a financial advisor will give you the nonsensical, “Your retirement spending will be 80% of your pre-retirement income so you’ll need $XX Million dollars.”
 You may read on many personal finance communities that a certain savings rate percentage will get you to FI in X number of years.
 Again, this is nonsense as it does not account for life events and how expenses can drastically change from year to year.

-Blanket assumptions could give you false hope or force you to work longer than you need to.
-Your retirement spending could be higher or it could be lower.
+Blanket assumptions could give false hope or force you to work longer than necessary.
+Your retirement spending could be higher or lower than it is today.
 No tool out there can customize your FI path well enough and consider everything along the way, such as…

 - Maximum contribution limit increases for retirement accounts

 - Company matching in 401Ks